 - Proceeds from post-surgery bras for women affected by breast cancer are donated to the Foundation

 - In-store activities such as bake sales, employee role swapping, quiz nights and bikeathons

 - Stores participated in a Charity Football Cup Day

 One of the key ways that the M&S funds have helped the Marie Keating Foundation since our partnership began is to support our mobile information units and nursing service.
-Thanks to their invaluable support, as of January 2016, the nursing team has reached 220,000 men and women around Ireland, talking to them about how to prevent cancer and detect it at its early.
+Thanks to their invaluable support, in 2017, our nursing team reached up to 243,694 people around Ireland, talking to them about how to prevent cancer and detect it early.
 M&S support means that the mobile information units can go to any school, workplace or community centre anywhere in Ireland, free of charge, to help raise cancer awareness.
 You can find out how to book a visit from the nursing team here.

-- Survive & Thrive– There are over 121,000 cancer survivors in Ireland.
+- Survive & Thrive– It is estimated that there are over 167,700 cancer survivors in Ireland.
 This is cause for great celebration but it is now recongised that cancer survivors can sometimes struggle to adjust to life after cancer.
 Thanks to the funds that M&S raised, the Foundation was able to run three 5-week Survive and Thrive courses in Cork, Dublin and Galway during 2016, as well as three 1-day survivorship courses in Cork, Dublin, and Sligo.

 M&S employees are very engaged with the partnership, taking part in events both in store and around the country.
 M&S Ireland employees at all levels of the organisation have been involved in the Foundation’s programme of activities.
 We are so grateful to all of them for their participation and support.